12 Ethical Investing Apps For A Socially Responsible ROI

 Some funds are clearly more budget-inclusive than others.
-Not everyone—or rather very few—have a spare $100,000 laying around.
+Not everyone has a spare $100,000 lying around.

-It’s good to see that many have tried to make investing more approachable, not just by having low minimum investments but by eliminating jargon and making the application process far easier than it used to be.
+It’s good to see that many have tried to make investing more approachable, not just by having a low minimum investment amount, but by eliminating jargon and making the application process far easier than it used to be.

 So, can you ethically invest?

-Besides, investing is a privilege—not everyone has the means to do so—so those of us with extra cash (who don’t exclusively rely on ethical credit cards), let’s use it as a force for good.
+Besides, investing is a privilege—not everyone has the means to do so.
+So for those of us with extra cash (who don’t exclusively rely on ethical credit cards), let’s use our investments as a force for good.

 And while ethical investment portfolios are rarely 100% ethical, they are getting better and the process of investing via impact investment apps means it is also becoming easier.